What are the Differences between DIN vs. Yoke (A-Clamp) Regulators?

-Yoke tank valves are the typical regulator attachments that use a clamp to attach the regulator to the o2 tank.
+Yoke tank valves are the typical regulator attachments that use a clamp to attach the yoke regulator to the o2 tank.
+The clamps have the shape of an ‘A’ and therefore yoke valves are also sometimes called A-Clamp valves.
 They use a yoke valve attachment and fit the standard aluminum tanks that are seen on boats and in dive shops everywhere.

 What is a DIN Valve?

 DIN is an acronym for Deutsche Industrie Norm and features a threaded first stage regulator that will screw into the tank valve.
-There is no o-ring on a DIN tank valve.
-The o-ring is located on the regulator.
+There is no O-ring on a DIN tank valve.
+The O-ring is located on the DIN regulator.

-This makes it the diver’s responsibility to ensure that the o-ring is up to safety standards before attaching the regulator to the tank.
+This makes it the diver’s responsibility to ensure that the O-ring is up to safety standards before attaching the DIN regulator to the tank.
 Also, DIN tanks have a higher Bar rating than yoke tanks and can typically handle 300 bars.

 What Do Bars Measure and Why are They Important?